javireqs/javireqs.github.io/_pages/projects.md

 ## Cybersecurity

+### Hardware Hacking 101

+Learn more about hardware hacking by checking out my [Hardware 101 presentation](https://javireqs.github.io/assets/files/hardware101.pdf).

+This presentation covers topics such as:

+- Benefits of hardware hacking
+- Tools for hardware hacking
+- Techniques like reverse engineering and glitching attacks

 ### Hack The Box Experience

 As part of my ongoing cybersecurity development, I regularly participate in Hack The Box challenges.
 These challenges allow me to sharpen my skills in ethical hacking, network security, and penetration testing.